-Anyone who has a UK worker with an employment contract (which doesn't need to be in writing) is required to assess that worker for auto-enrolment eligibility.
-Depending on the outcome of that assessment the employer may need to auto-enrol and/or pay pension contributions in respect of the worker.
+Any employer of a UK employee with an employment contract (which doesn't need to be in writing) is required to assess all its workers for auto-enrolment eligibility.
+Depending on the outcome of that assessment the employer may need to auto-enrol and/or pay pension contributions in respect of workers.
 The three categories of worker are:

-ELIGIBLE WORKERS NON-ELIGIBLE WORKERS ENTITLED WORKERS Aged 22 to State Pension Age Earns at least £10,000 (annually) / £833 (monthly) Aged 16 to 75 Earns at least £6,240 (annually) / £520 (monthly) Any worker earning under £6,240 (annual) / £520 (monthly) MUST AUTO-ENROL EMPLOYEE MAY OPT-IN (AND MUST BE INFORMED OF THIS RIGHT) EMPLOYEE MAY OPT-IN (AND MUST BE INFORMED OF THIS RIGHT) EMPLOYER MUST PAY CONTRIBUTIONS UNLESS WORKER OPTS-OUT IF WORKER OPTS-IN EMPLOYER MUST PAY CONTRIBUTIONS NO DUTY ON EMPLOYER TO PAY CONTRIBUTIONS EVEN IF WORKER OPTS-IN
+ELIGIBLE WORKERS: TYPE 1 NON-ELIGIBLE WORKERS: TYPE 2 ENTITLED WORKERS: TYPE 2 Aged 22 to State Pension Age.
+Earns at least £10,000 (annually) / £833 (monthly) Aged 16 to 75.
+Earns at least £6,396 (annually) / £533 (monthly) Any worker earning under £6,396 (annual) / £533 (monthly) Must auto- enrol (unless an exception is being operated) Employee may opt-in (and must be informed of this right) Employee may opt-in (and must be informed of this right) Employer must pay contributions unless worker opts-out If worker opts-in employer must pay contributions No duty on employer to pay contributions even if worker opts-in